×

 It’s important to note that the spleen itself does not have pain receptors, so discomfort often arises from the surrounding structures.
 If you are experiencing pain in your upper left abdomen, it is crucial to seek medical attention.
 Accurate diagnosis and timely intervention are factors in managing issues related to the spleen and ensuring your well-being.

-Diagnosis and Treatment of Spleen Problems
+Diagnosis and Treatment for Spleen Problems

 1. Diagnosis